 Go with eco-wedding stationery.

-Although a gorgeous save the date and stunning invitation might seem great in theory, it also means tons of paper products used and the recycling of those products becomes out of your control.
+Although a gorgeous save-the-date and stunning invitation might seem great in theory, it also means tons of paper products are used, and the recycling of those products becomes out of your control.
 Instead, choose one or the other to send.

 Our advice would be to send out a save the date made with recycled paper.
 Include a link to your wedding website, where your guests can also RSVP for your wedding.
 This will not only cut down on paper, but there’s a good chance you’ll receive answers much faster!